'We're already not in Ukraine' - rebel east readies secession vote

 "Was that normal what happened?" asked Alexander Proskurin, a 25-year-old casino croupier in the town of Kramatorsk.
 "Joining Russia is a lesser evil than remaining within Ukraine."

-But 54-year-old Nikolai, part of a crowd of people in the town blocking a road to prevent Ukrainian forces from advancing, said all he wanted was greater decentralisation of power so this mining region could enjoy more of the fruits of its labour – approximately a third of Ukraine's industrial output.
+But 54-year-old Nikolai, part of a crowd of people in the town blocking a road to prevent Ukrainian forces from advancing, said all he wanted was greater decentralization of power so this mining region could enjoy more of the fruits of its labor - approximately a third of Ukraine's industrial output.

 "Power should be here, not in Kiev," he said.
 "No one's saying we should join Russia, but Kiev won't negotiate.
 Instead of negotiating, they send in the army."